The Age-by-Age Guide to Teaching Kids About Money

 Ages 11-14: Budgets and the Banking System

 By middle school, children are ready for the mechanics of personal finance.
 This is the age to introduce how checking accounts work, what a debit card does, and — critically — what happens when you spend money you do not have.
+This is also the right age to build an actual family budgeting practice they can see and participate in — see building a family budget your kids can actually learn from for how we structured ours.

 If your bank offers teen checking accounts with parental oversight, this is the right age to open one and transfer responsibility for certain spending categories (entertainment, discretionary clothes, school supplies above a base set) to them with a monthly budget.
 Let them run out of money before the next deposit.
 That lesson, absorbed at 12, does not cost anything important.
 The same lesson absorbed at 22 costs a lot more.